A strong team culture doubles employee engagement

 A team expands everyone’s perspectives; teammates have individual skills that complement each other.
 Our colleagues’ feedback increases self-awareness and performance.

 Google discovered that moving ‘low performers’ into a different team drastically improves behavior and performance.

 Transferring people to a new, different team generates measurable, positive outcomes.
 It increases learning, productivity, innovation, and leadership.

-Team culture is tangible — it boosts happiness, creativity, innovation, and resilience.
+Team culture is tangible — it boosts engagement creativity, innovation, and resilience.

 “We are drawn to leaders and to their ideas, and we can’t resist the rush of belonging and the thrill of the new.” — Seth Godin